for Psychology Majors and Potential Majors

 If you wish to get course credit or major credit for a summer school course taken at another university, you should get approval in advance from the Registrar's office.
 The TC02 form is available online for this purpose.
 Once the Petition for Permission form is completed, the registrar's office will forward it to the department for approval.
 You will need to provide information, for the Brandeis instructor, about the text which will be used and the topics which will be covered in the course.
 Usually this requires that you obtain a copy of the course syllabus from the other university.
 The form should be signed before the course is taken.
 If you receive a C- or better in the course, you will be allowed to count that course toward your psychology requirements.

-The Office of Study Abroad recommends that students who wish to study abroad in their junior year should come in at least one semester in advance to petition for permission to study abroad at the same time as they apply to the program of their choice.
+The Office of Study Abroad recommends that students who wish to study abroad in their junior year should plan at least one semester in advance to petition for permission to study abroad at the same time as they apply to the program of their choice.
 A list of approved programs is available on the Study Abroad Web site.
 The student's faculty advisor should verify that the student will be able to complete the requirements for graduation at Brandeis, on schedule even with the time abroad.
 There are no guarantees of credit before the student goes abroad, so the advisor's role is to give the student ideas about which courses are most likely to count for credit.
-The final decisions about course credit for courses taken abroad are made by a dean's committee after the student returns from abroad.
+The final decisions about course credit for courses taken abroad are made by a Dean's committee after the student returns from abroad.

 According to the Office of Study Abroad, approximately 20 percent of the students wishing to go abroad are declared or probable psychology majors.
 Given the diversity of programs abroad and the diversity of psychology itself, it is difficult for that office to keep fully abreast of the relative quality of the various departments abroad.
 It is very important that you discuss your plans with your faculty advisor well in advance of your application.
 Many members of the Psychology Department have studied and/or worked abroad and can be very helpful to you.
 Be sure to also discuss with your advisor whether you have any plans to do senior research when you return to Brandeis.